raiden-network/raiden-services/package/README.md

 - A domain (or subdomain) for exclusive use by the services.
 - A synced Ethereum node, that is reachable from the server where the services are installed, is required.
-Setting one up is outside of the scope of this document, please refer to
+Setting one up is outside of the scope of this document, please refer to [eth node setup guide](https://ethereum.gitbooks.io/frontier-guide/getting_a_client.html).
- <some link to eth node setup instructions>.
 - A fresh Ethereum account that will be used only by the services.
 The accounts needs a small amount of funding (0.1 ETH) should be enough.